StuartJO/BrainSurfaceAnimation/README.md

 The example data was obtained from https://gin.g-node.org/kcl_cdb/dhcp_fetal_brain_surface_atlas

+## What you need for this code to work

+In the simplist case, you just need closed surfaces with vertex correspondance (like say, a mesh of the brains cortex you get from freesurfer ie., white, pial, inflated, sphere; or surfaces of different brains where have been aligned using something like [MSM](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/MSM]).
+If you have a vector of the ROI ID for each vertex and/or data for each ROI/vertex, further functionality/fun is capable of being done.

 ## Things this code can do

 So many pointless things!

 To start with we can just animate the brain growing from 21 weeks gestational age to 36 weeks

 ![](/outputs/GrowingBrain.gif)

 We can also plot the borders of a parcellaiton on this growing brain!